-The beauty of the Irish Manhattan is that it takes very little thought; merely substitute your favorite Irish whiskey for the traditional rye or bourbon in the drink, and call it good.
-However, the other benefit of the Manhattan, Irish or otherwise, is the flexibility of it.
-It’s an opportunity to mix and match and find which Irish whiskeys you like best in your drink, and which sweet vermouths pair best with them.
+The beauty of the Irish Manhattan is that it takes very little thought.
+Merely substitute your favorite Irish whiskey for the traditional rye or bourbon in the drink, and call it good.
+But the other benefit of the Manhattan, Irish or otherwise, is the flexibility of it.
+The template provides an opportunity to mix and match and find which Irish whiskeys you like best in your drink, and which sweet vermouths pair best with them.
 As the Irish whiskey category continues to grow, there are plenty of new ones on the market to try.
 Similarly, sweet vermouth continues to be a burgeoning market, as we’ve long ago moved away from Martini and Rossi as the only option on the shelf.

 Of course, once you’ve found your ideal combination of Irish whiskey and vermouth, this could quickly become your go-to recipe for entertaining or quiet nights at home.
 For fans of Irish whiskey, it could even replace the standard rye or bourbon Manhattan for your regular bar order.